Thinking about any goals, hopes, and dreams you had at the beginning of the year that you actually accomplished . . .

 At the beginning of 2016, the Lord told me to be silent before Him for an extended period of time.
 That was a beautiful and strengthening experience that I greatly appreciated.
 He gently let me know that there would be hard things ahead.

-The serendipitous opportunities that I wasn’t expecting included getting to write three books that weren’t on my radar at all at the beginning of the year: two devotional books for teenagers to be published by Christian Focus Publications, as well as Untwisting Scriptures, with Justice Keepers Publishing.
+The serendipitous opportunities that I wasn’t expecting included getting to write three books that weren’t on my radar at all at the beginning of the year: two devotional books for teenagers to be published by Christian Focus Publications, as well as Untwisting Scriptures that were used to tie you up, gag you, and tangle your mind.
 I attended a couple of extremely helpful conferences that I didn’t know about when the year started, had sweet times with family members, experienced an incredibly refreshing retreat, witnessed some beautiful manifestations of the Lord in prayer ministry with others, and made some wonderful new friends who have changed my life.

 Then there were those walloping events, the blind-siding ones . . . several of them.
 I’m not in a place where I can talk about any of them yet, but maybe I’ll be able to eventually.